Zero-surgery characterizes infinitely many knots: Introduction

 \subsection{Acknowledgments}

-We thank Tam Cheetham-West and Alan Reid for some interesting conversations which inspired this work, and in particular for sharing a draft of Tam's preprint \cite{cheetham-west}.
+We thank Tam Cheetham-West and Alan Reid for some interesting conversations which inspired this work, and in particular for sharing a draft of Tam's article \cite{cheetham-west}.
+We also thank the referee for helpful feedback on the initial version of this paper.
 JAB was supported by NSF FRG Grant DMS-1952707.